-The truth: While it might seem logical that a lower level of cover would cost less, this is often not the case.
-Drivers who opt for a lower level of cover tend to make more claims, which has driven up the cost of these policies.
+The truth: Drivers who opt for a lower level of cover tend to make more claims, which has driven up the cost of these policies.
 There’s also a lot more competition between insurers for comprehensive policies so the prices are often keener.

-For many drivers, comprehensive cover can cost the same or even less than third party only or third party, fire and theft cover — with the added bonus that your own vehicle will be covered for damage.
+For many drivers, comprehensive cover can cost the same or even less than third party only or third party, fire and theft cover.
+And it comes with the added bonus that your own vehicle will be covered if it is damaged.
 You can read more about this in our guide.

 insurers will take your age into account, so once you reach a certain age you will be considered a higher risk and might see your premiums rise